Game Bird Habitat Stamp Programme

 The New Zealand Game Bird Habitat Trust Board

-The New Zealand Game Bird Habitat Trust Board is a charitable body that was set up to receive and distribute the proceeds of the Game Bird Habitat Stamp programme.
+The New Zealand Game Bird Habitat Trust Board is a charitable body that was set up to receive and distribute the proceeds of the Game Bird Habitat Stamp program.

 Each year the board invites any person or organisation to apply for funds from the trust for the protection, enhancement or creation of game bird habitat.

-Fish & Game New Zealand administers the programme on behalf of the Trust Board.
+The New Zealand Council administers the program on behalf of the Trust Board.